jbasrai/jbasrai.github.io/hailee/index.md

 # Hailee's Mailbox

+## 8/5

+Don't worry about working on the rhythms we did in the lesson just yet, we'll revisit it at the next lesson

 ## 7/23

 - [hymn sheet music](723 king.jpg) - can you also print this out and bring it to the lesson this week?